 Yes; everyone is welcome to attend.
 However, we do ask that you let us know how many guests you intend to bring when completing the registration form.
-If you wish to amend the number of guests you are bringing with you at any time this can be done online via your VIP web page.
-Simply select ‘register for an open day’ and choose the open day options available.
+If you wish to amend the number of guests you are bringing with you at any time this can be made by referring to your confirmation email and following the link.
+Any questions about this please contact email@example.com

 How do I get to the University of Birmingham?

 The University is located in Edgbaston, south of the city centre.
 Details of how to reach the University, by car and public transport, can be found at the following web page: